-In case the acidity does not disappear within a few weeks, once the treatment is started, then the specialist is likely to diagnose GERD.
+If the acidity does not disappear within a few weeks, once the treatment is started, the specialist is likely to diagnose GERD.

-Treatments of heartburn with signs and symptoms of GERD, which are generally used prescription drugs, which are:
+Treatments of heartburn with signs and symptoms of GERD, which are generally used as prescription drugs, are:

 - Blockers of the H-2 receptor of prescribed concentration.

 - Inhibitors of the proton pump of prescribed intensity.